Linuxfabrik/monitoring-plugins/check-plugins/mysql-innodb-buffer-pool-size/README.md

-the configured `innodb_buffer_pool_size` against the actual InnoDB data and index sizes, and on MySQL 8.0.30+ derives a workload-based recommendation for `innodb_redo_log_capacity` from the per-hour `Innodb_os_log_written` write rate and the host's RAM tier (matches mysqltuner v2.8.41).
+the configured `innodb_buffer_pool_size` against the actual InnoDB data and index sizes, and on MySQL 8.0.30+ derives a workload-based recommendation for `innodb_redo_log_capacity` from the per-hour `Innodb_os_log_written` write rate and the host's RAM tier (matches mysqltuner).
 Also flags `innodb_file_per_table = OFF` and architecture-related buffer-pool size limits.
 Alerts if the buffer pool is undersized relative to the data or if `innodb_redo_log_capacity` is smaller than the workload-based target.
 On older